cuDSS Functions#

 )#

 The function creates a matrix object wrapped around sparse matrix data.
-The provided data buffers for rowStart, rowEnd, colIndices and values must hold device-visible data.
+The provided data buffers for rowStart, rowEnd, colIndices and values can hold either device or host memory pointers.
+Passing host memory pointers avoids redundant device-to-host data movements when the data resides on the host.

 Note: creating a cudssMatrix_t with CSR format does not perform any data consistency checks and thus currently it is the caller’s responsibility to have data description parameters matching the data.